New Labour: Economics

 New Labour accepted the economic efficiency of markets and believed that they could be detached from capitalism to achieve the aims of socialism while maintaining the efficiency of capitalism.
 Markets were also useful for giving power to consumers and allowing citizens to make their own decisions and act responsibly.
 New Labour embraced market economics because they believed they could be used for their social aims as well as economic efficiency.
 The party did not believe that public ownership was efficient or desirable, ensuring that they were not seen to be ideologically pursuing centralised public ownership was important to the party.
 In government, the party relied on public-private partnerships and private finance initiatives to raise funds and mitigate fears of a tax and spend policy or excessive borrowing.
 New Labour maintained Conservative spending plans in their first two years in office and, during this time, Gordon Brown earned the reputation as an "Iron Chancellor" with his "Golden Rule" and conservative handling of the budget.

 Welfare

 Welfare reforms proposed by New Labour in their 2001 manifesto included Working Families Tax Credit, the National Childcare Strategy and the National Minimum Wage.
 Writing in Capital & Class, Chris Grover argued that these policies were aimed at promoting work and that this position dominated New Labour's position on welfare.
 He considered the view that New Labour's welfare reforms were workfarist and argued that in this context it must refer to social policy being put in line with market economic growth.
-Gower proposed that under New Labour this position was consolidated through schemes to encourage work.
+Grover proposed that under New Labour this position was consolidated through schemes to encourage work.